ahmedkhaled2030/Ecommerce-Nextjs-Styled-components/README.md

 ## Responsive Shopping Cart (NestJS) [DigitalNest]

 ## Features
-✅ using Redux toolkit for state management for handling cart and login.<br />
+✅ using Redux toolkit for state management for handling cart & Wishlist .<br />
-✅ using Material Ui for giving some beautiful UI.<br />
+✅ using Styled-components for giving some beautiful UI.<br />
-✅ using Swiper js for handling the slider of the landing page.<br />
 ✅ Filtering products in category page by size and color and sorting by price.<br />
-✅ On the product page, you can select the amount and color and see the description of the product.<br />
+✅ On the product page, you can see the description of the product and reviews and if you're real buyer you can add review.<br />
-✅ On the cart page, you can modify your order, make sure that is ok, and then go to checkout page.<br />
+✅ On the cart page, you can modify your order and the your address data, make sure that is ok, and then go to checkout page.<br />
 ✅ using stripe to handle payment methods and finish the order.<br />
-✅ using React router V6 to navigate between components.<br />
+✅ stripe Webook Stripe a crucial part of handling real-time events and notifications <br />
+✅ using stripe coupons for making discounts on checkout page <br />
 ✅ using Axios to call APIs that are made from the backend.<br />
-✅ using redux-persist to save the data of the user at every refresh.<br />
 ✅ using Postman to make API for [Auth, User, Product, Cart, Order] and ensure that API is well doing.<br />
-✅ ability to use Starpi CMS to  make a relations between collections in DB and CRUD operations for any product , categories and sub-categories.<br />
-✅ using Framer motion to handle app animation.<br />
+✅ using next-reveal to handle app animation.<br />
+✅ using Heroicons for using icons<br />
-✅ using Material UI for using icons ,skeleton , toasters and some animations.<br />
+✅ using next-auth for authentication solutions (Google , Facebook)<br />
+✅ react-spinners to handle loading state .<br />
+✅ using Lodash's debounce function that helps to delay the execution of a search function until search word is ok <br />

 ## Skills

-🚀 React<br />
-🚀 Redux Toolkit<br />
-🚀 React Router V6<br />
-🚀 Framer motion<br />
-🚀 Redux Persist<br />
+🚀 Next js<br />
-🚀 Axios<br />
+🚀 mongoose<br />
-🚀 Swiper js<br />
+🚀 next-auth<br />
-🚀 Material UI<br />
+🚀 next-reveal<br />
-🚀 Node.js<br />
+🚀 react-spinners<br />
-🚀 Express<br />
+🚀 stripe<br />
-🚀 Strapi<br />
+🚀 styled-components<br />
 🚀 Postman<br />
+🚀 Debounce Technique<br />